Heat exchange for oscillator strongly coupled to thermal bath: Model

 We adopt the Caldeira-Leggett model~\cite{CL,Weiss} modified by allowing the system-bath coupling to be a function of time.
 Our system is a classical harmonic oscillator and the bath is represented by $N\gg 1$ independent oscillators.
 The bare Hamiltonians are

 for the system, and

 for the bath.
-(Here and below $q$ and $q_i$ stand for coordinates, and not for the microscopic heat as in the previous section.)
 The system-bath interaction, when it is turned on, has the form

-Here the first term is bilinear in the coordinates of the system ($q$) and of the bath ($q_i$).
+Here $c_i$ are coupling coefficients, and the first term represents a bilinear coupling of coordinates of the system ($q$) and the bath ($q_i$).
 The second term, which we shall also write as

-is required to compensate the driving effect of the bilinear coupling~\cite{CL,Weiss}.
-The characteristic frequency $\omega_c$, defined by Eq. (\ref{Omega_c}), is related to parameters of the Langevin dynamics, as will be discussed below.
+is quadratic in the system's coordinate and does not depend on bath variables.
+It is required to compensate the driving effect of the bilinear coupling~\cite{CL,Weiss}.
+The characteristic frequency $\omega_c$, defined by Eq. (\ref{Omega_c}), is related to parameters of the Langevin dynamics of the system, as will be discussed below.

 The total Hamiltonian of the combined system is

 where the coupling parameter $\gamma(t)$ evolves according to the protocol

 The protocol describes a process when the system and the bath, disconnected for $t<0$, are instantaneously coupled at $t=0$ and then instantaneously disconnected at $t=\tau$.
 The Hamiltonians of the uncoupled ($\gamma=0$) and coupled ($\gamma=1$) configurations are